MicrosoftDocs/azure-devops-docs/docs/organizations/projects/connect-to-projects.md

 To **Configure User Tools** to associate a file type with a compare or merge tool, see [Associate a file type with a file-comparison tool](../../repos/tfvc/associate-file-type-file-comparison-tool.md) or [Associate a file type with a merge tool](../../repos/tfvc/associate-file-type-merge-tool.md).

-### What other clients support connection to Azure DevOps Services and TFS?
+### What other clients support connection to Azure DevOps?

 In addition to connecting through a web browser, Visual Studio, Eclipse, Excel, and Project you can connect to a  project from these clients: